imran56-git/imran_app/PRIVACY_POLICY.md

-Privacy Policy – Find Your Best Teacher Today
+# Privacy Policy - Find Your Best Teacher Today

+**Effective Date:** March 31, 2026
-Developer: Md Imran Mondal
+**Developer:** Md Imran Mondal
-Contact Email: findyourbestteachertoday@gmail.com
+**Contact Email:** findyourbestteachertoday@gmail.com

-Effective Date: To Be Updated
+---

-Introduction
+### 1. Introduction
-Welcome to “Find Your Best Teacher Today”.
+Welcome to **Find Your Best Teacher Today**.
+We value your privacy and are committed to protecting your personal information.
 This application connects students with teachers based on subjects and location.
-We value your privacy and are committed to protecting your personal information while using our services.
+By using our app, you agree to the terms outlined in this policy.

-Information We Collect
+### 2. Information We Collect
-We may collect the following types of information to provide and improve our services:
+To provide our services effectively, we collect the following types of information:
-Personal Information
-Name
-Email address
-Profile details provided by the user
-Location Information
+* **Personal Information:** Name, email address, and profile details provided during registration.
-Location data used to help students find nearby teachers Location access is used only while the app is in use Messages & Communication
+* **Location Information:** We access your device's location to help find nearby teachers.
+This is used only while the app is active.
-Messages exchanged between students and teachers within the app Shared images or voice messages (if used by the user) Device Information
-Device type and operating system version
+* **Communication Data:** Messages, images, or voice notes exchanged between users within the app's chat system.
+* **Device Information:** Device type, OS version, and app usage data to improve performance.

-App usage data to improve performance and user experience How We Use Your Information
+### 3. How We Use Your Information
-We use the collected information to:
+We use the collected data to:
-Display relevant teachers based on subject and location Enable communication between students and teachers Improve app functionality and user experience
+* Display relevant teachers based on your subject needs and location.
+* Enable secure communication between students and teachers.
+* Improve app functionality and provide a better user experience.
-Send important notifications related to app activity Third-Party Services
+* Send important notifications regarding account or app activity.

+### 4. Third-Party Services
-This app uses trusted third-party services to operate essential features:
+We use trusted third-party services to power essential features:
-Firebase (Google) – Authentication, Firestore database, Cloud Messaging Google Maps & Location APIs – To show maps and nearby teachers Firebase Cloud Storage – To store profile images and shared media These services may collect limited data as required for their functionality and operate under their own privacy policies.
+* **Google Firebase:** For authentication, Firestore database, and Cloud Messaging.
+* **Google Maps API:** To provide location-based search and map features.
+* **Firebase Cloud Storage:** To store profile images and shared media files.
+* *Note: These services operate under their own privacy policies.*

-Data Sharing & Security
+### 5. Data Sharing & Security
-We do not sell or rent user data to third parties
+* We **do not** sell, rent, or share your personal data with third parties for marketing.
+* Data is protected using industry-standard security practices and Firebase security tools.
-Data is shared only with the services required to operate app features We use industry-standard security practices and Firebase security tools to protect user data User Rights
+* Data is only shared with the essential services required to operate the app.

+### 6. User Rights
 Users have full control over their data:
-You may view or update your profile information at any time You may request deletion of your account and associated data by contacting us via email Children’s Privacy
+* You can update your profile information at any time within the app.
+* You may request the permanent deletion of your account and data by emailing us at the address provided below.

+### 7. Children’s Privacy
 This app is not intended for children under the age of 13.
 We do not knowingly collect personal information from children.
+If discovered, such data will be deleted immediately.

-Policy Updates
+### 8. Policy Updates
-This Privacy Policy may be updated from time to time.
-Any changes will be communicated through the app or updated on this page.
+We may update this Privacy Policy from time to time.
+Any significant changes will be communicated through the app or updated on this page.

-Contact Us
+### 9. Contact Us
-If you have any questions or concerns regarding this Privacy Policy, please contact:
+If you have any questions or concerns, please contact:
-Email: findyourbestteachertoday@gmail.com
-Developer: Md Imran Mondal
+* **Developer:** Md Imran Mondal
+* **Email:** findyourbestteachertoday@gmail.com